selva31/E-commerce/README.md

 ![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)

-This project implements a basic e-commerce application using Flask and SQLAlchemy.
-It includes features for user registration, login, product browsing, adding items to a cart and wishlist, checkout, order placement, and admin functionalities.
+It is a modern e-commerce platform built with Flask and SQLAlchemy, designed for a seamless shopping experience in the furniture industry.
+Customers can browse furniture, add items to their cart or wishlist, and place orders, while admins can manage products and orders efficiently.
 ## Features

 ### User Features: